 How to Choose the Right Size and Binding Type for your Book?

-Choosing a size for your book is one of the many decisions you would take in the journey of self-publishing.
+Choosing a book size is one of the many decisions you would take in the journey of self-publishing.
 The size you choose for your book plays an important role in creating an impact among your readers.
 If your book is big and too heavy, readers may find it difficult to hold it for long and read; on the other hand, if your book is small and light, it may lose its durability.
 So, there is a lot of science that goes into choosing the size and binding type for your book.
 Here, we’ll help you choose one.

 Book Size or Trim Size?